conda/conda/docs/source/glossary.rst

 Noarch package:
   A conda package that contains nothing specific to any system architecture, so it may be installed from any system.
 When conda does a search for packages on any system in a channel, conda always checks both the system-specific subdirectory, for example, "linux-64" *and* the ``noarch`` directory.

+Package Manager:
+  A collection of software tools that automates the process of installing, upgdating, configuring, and removing computer programs for a computer's operating system.
+Also known as a package management system.
+Conda is a a package manager.

+Packages:
+  Software files and information about the software, such as its name, the specific version and a description, bundled into a file that can be installed and managed by a package manager.

 Repository:
   Any storage location from which software software assets may be retrieved and installed on a local computer.
 See also Anaconda Cloud and conda repository.